 - (a) Payments will not be treated as made until the date on which those payments are applied to the credit card account in the ordinary course of business.
-The following rules generally apply: - (i) Subject to paragraphs (d) and (e), if the payment is made by mail, it will be credited to the credit card account by ANZ on the date of receipt.
-You should allow a suitable amount of time for the mail to reach ANZ.
+The following rules generally apply: - (i) Subject to paragraphs (d) and (e), if the payment is made by mail, it will be credited

+- to the credit card account by ANZ on the date of receipt.
+You should allow a suitable amount of time for the mail to reach ANZ. - (ii) Subject to paragraph (b), ANZ will endeavour to process payments made at ANZ ATMs and via ANZ Internet Banking, ANZ Phone Banking or ANZ Mobile Banking so that they are credited to the credit card account as at the date they are made, provided they are made prior to the relevant cut off time, Monday to Friday, excluding non-ANZ business days.

-- (ii) Subject to paragraph (b), payments made at ANZ ATMs and via ANZ Internet Banking, ANZ Phone Banking or ANZ Mobile Banking will be credited to the credit card account as at the date they are made, provided they are made prior to the relevant cut off time, Monday to Friday, excluding non-ANZ business days.
-Current cut off times are as follows: - (A) ANZ ATMs: 9.45pm Melbourne time. - (B) ANZ Internet Banking, ANZ Phone Banking or ANZ Mobile Banking: 10pm Melbourne time (except for BPAY[®] payments drawn from ANZ accounts, where the cut off time is 6pm Melbourne time, and Pay Anyone transfers, where the cut off time is 8pm Melbourne time).
+Current cut off times are as follows:

+- (A) ANZ ATMs: 9.45pm Melbourne time. - (B) ANZ Internet Banking, ANZ Phone Banking or ANZ Mobile Banking: 10pm Melbourne time (except for BPAY® payments drawn from ANZ accounts, where the cut off time is 6pm Melbourne time, and Pay Anyone transfers, where the cut off time is 8pm Melbourne time).

-Payments made after these times will be credited as at the following ANZ business day.
+ANZ will endeavour to process payments made after these times so that they are credited as at the following ANZ business day.
 Payments made from non-ANZ accounts to an ANZ credit card account are subject to the cut off time of the other financial institution.